calcom/cal.com/PR_TODO.md

 Unit Tests
 - eventTypeId in CalendarSwitch was passed as NaN and no error was thrown by TS.
 We need some tests for this
+- [x] handleNewBooking
-- handleNewBooking and getSchedule tests with eventTypeId
+- [x] getSchedule tests with eventTypeId
-- SelectedCalendarRepository tests
+- [ ] SelectedCalendarRepository tests
-- More CalendarCache tests
+- [ ] More CalendarCache tests
-- useEventLevelSelectedCalendars was accidentally set to true in defaultEvents causing no busytimes for dynamic group eventType
+- [ ] useEventLevelSelectedCalendars was accidentally set to true in defaultEvents causing no busytimes for dynamic group eventType